-- Saving money and time: With 62 percent of workers reporting a commute time of 30 minutes or more, telecommuting can give this time back to remote workers.
-Even employees who only work remotely half the time can save an estimated $2,500–$4,000 per year by reducing spending on travel, parking, and meals outside the office.
+- Cost and time savings: Without commutes, remote employees can devote more time to work.
+Even employees who only work remotely half the time can save thousands of dollars a year that would otherwise be spent on travel, parking, and meals outside the office.

 Technology is essential to remote work.
 For a remote workforce to be effective, the employee experience outside the office needs to be functionally identical to inside.
 This means remote employees must be able to access in real time the files, software, and technology they need to be productive no matter where they work.

-Technologies used for remote work include video conferencing, endpoint security and management, content collaboration platforms, and virtualization.
+Technologies used for remote work include video conferencing, content collaboration platforms, and virtualization.
 However, relying on different point solutions for all these tools can lead to technology sprawl that overloads IT and detracts from the strong employee experience that remote workers need to be effective.
-This in mind, the best path to empowering remote workers is a unified, secure, and intelligent digital workspace that brings all the tools and data that a remote workforce needs into one platform.
+With this in mind, the best path to empowering remote workers is a secure digital workspace experience that brings all the tools and data that a remote workforce needs into one platform.